 - iKure opportunities

-- MicroEnsure: Named to the GameChangers 500 in 2014, Micro Ensure supplies over four million people in developing countries with inexpensive insurance; 80 percent of these low-income customers have never before been insured.
+- MicroEnsure: Named to the GameChangers 500 back in 2014, Micro Ensure supplies over four million people in developing countries with inexpensive insurance; 80 percent of these low-income customers have never before been insured.
 Its offerings include crop, micro-health, political violence and mobile insurance.
 In 2014, MicroEnsure was recognized as the Best Micro Insurance Provider in Africa at the fourth MobileMoney Africa Expo awards.

 - MicroEnsure careers